-To get the right click from Google Adwords, or any traffic source, you first need to know the intention of the click.
+To get the right click from Google Ads, or any traffic source, you first need to know the intention of the click.
 Where did that click come from?
-Did it come from Google search (when you Google it) or did it come from a banner ad (an ad that might have followed you around the web).
+Did it come from Google search (when you Google it) or did it come from a banner ad (an ad that might have followed you around the web)?

 When a user searches on Google, they type words into the search engine with an idea in mind.
 They’re either looking for directions to a website, they’re looking for information, or they’re looking make a purchase decision.

 The above is when someone uses a search engine.

 So when using keywords to target a person online, you have to use keywords which answers the users search intention.
 Let me break this down with some examples.

 Let’s say you own a company that builds and installs conservatory for customers and you setup your ads to appear when a users types in “conservatory”, the following is what is actually happening.

 The keyword “conservatory” on its own has many meanings.
 You have no idea what that person is thinking.
 He could be considering buying a conservatory, wanting to learn about the types of conservatories, or looking for a company to install one.

 The ONLY time when this strategy is worth doing, is when you’re trying to literally dominate the sector.
 Its like doing mass advertising to everyone.
 Just like TV advertising at prime time.
 Companies like Everest and Anglian Home do this.
 Type in just the world “conservatory” and you’ll see their ads.

 Now if you were to bid on Google for that term, you’ll be attracting everything related to these 3 scenarios.
 You’ll spend a ton on clicks and you’ll probably get little to nothing in return.